"Start Where You Are"

 The tool to be free

-Pema Chodron suggests that we can see our thoughts as empty and powerless to be free:
+Pema Chodron suggests that we can see our thoughts as empty and powerless in order to be free:

 "Each time you're willing to see your thoughts as empty, let them go, and come back to your breath, you're sowing seeds of wakefulness, seeds of being able to see the nature of mind, and seeds of being able to rest in unconditional space."

-All in all, "Start where you are" is an interesting book that offers a different approach to seeing life: rather than going for pure positive thinking, we're better off confronting the negative situations directly, with the knowledge that whatever is happening it's not a big deal.
+All in all, 'Start where you are' is an interesting book that offers a different approach to life: rather than going for pure positive thinking, we're better off confronting the negative situations directly, with the knowledge that whatever is happening is not a big deal.

 "When you notice you're making a really big deal, just notice that with a lot of gentleness, a lot of heart.
 No big deal."